 Many of us want to make the most of our prayer time, but struggle with how to pray.
 If you are like me, I need to stay focused during my prayer time or else my brain will go off in a hundred different directions.
 I could end up praying for an hour and then realize I forgot a lot!
-I do have anxiety and menopause brain so I need to focus my prayer time!
 That is where the ACTS prayer method comes in.

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page